Second order cosmological perturbations: simplified gauge change formulas: Discussion

+with a simple quadratic source term in the second order equation (see UW3~\cite{uggwai19b}).
+Here ${}^{(r)}\!\Gamma,\, r=1,2$, are the non-adiabatic pressure perturbations (see UW2~\cite{uggwai18}).
 It follows from~\eqref{cons_energy_SH}, specialized to the uniform curvature gauge (${}^{(r)}\!{\psi}=0,\,r=1,2$) that ${}^{(1)}\!{\bdelta}_{\mathrm c}$ and the \emph{hatted} second order perturbation ${}^{(2)}\!\hat{\bdelta}_{\mathrm c}$ are conserved for adiabatic perturbations (${}^{(r)}\!\Gamma=0$, $r=1,2$) in the super-horizon regime.
 Note, however, that the \emph{unhatted} second order density perturbation ${}^{(2)}\!{\bdelta}_{\mathrm c}$ is \emph{not} conserved unless $c_s^2$ is constant, as follows from~\eqref{delta_hat}.
-In this way, the use of hatted variables leads to new conserved quantities at second order.
-Another example is that when using the uniform curvature gauge in the super-horizon regime, the perturbed Einstein equations assume a particularly simple form when expressed in terms of hatted variables.
-These topics are the subject of the accompanying papers (Uggla and Wainwright (2018c)~\cite{uggwai18c} and (2018d)~\cite{uggwai18d}).
+Another example is that when using the uniform curvature gauge in the super-horizon regime, the perturbed Einstein equations assume a particularly simple form when expressed in terms of hatted variables, which leads to further conserved quantities.
+In particular if the source is a minimally coupled scalar field with an \emph{arbitrary} scalar field potential we obtain a new second order conserved quantity for the scalar field, which is used in UW4~\cite{uggwai19c} to obtain new physical results for scalar fields for second order perturbations in the long wavelength limit, without imposing the slow-roll approximation.

 \begin{appendix}